Our Privacy Policy

 4.1 How we look after you and others in your home

 We collect data about you and other people in your household, to make sure we’re aware of any needs you might have.
-This could be data on age, health, or disability, for example.
-With your permission, we could use this helpful data to:
+This could be data on age, health, or disability, for example to:

 1. Look after you and others in your household.
 For example, to make sure we don’t turn off your power if you have a vulnerability.
 And so we can respond in the right way, if there’s an emergency situation.